learn-co-students/dog-show-challenge-dc-web-082718/README.md

+Srikant Kumar Kalaputapu

+********Learning OOJS organization********

+Refetching the data and rerendering the page for just one row element is really inefficient especially the bigger a table gets (scalability bad) and servers where response times are slow.

+Can just send the data when the user clicks edit from the DOM itself instead of refetching

 # Westminster Kennel Club Dog Show

 You are responsible for managing the website for the Westminster Kennel Club Dog Show.
 These dog owners are _very_ competitive.
 We need to make sure that they can view all the competition (the other dogs) and edit their dog's information.